Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 Write a swap function that switches the values of variables x and y (see `swap.mojo`).

 ## 7.8 Transfer struct arguments with owned and ^
-In the following example, we mimic the behavior of unique pointers.
+(Better call this example:  UniqueNumber, it has nothing to do with pointers) In the following example, we mimic the behavior of unique pointers.
 It has a __moveinit__ function (see line 1), which moves the pointer (?? better wording).
 In line 2 `take_ptr(p^)` the ownership of the `p` value is passed to another function take_ptr.
 Any subsequent use of p (as in line 3) gives the `error: use of uninitialized value 'p' - p is no longer valid here!`